-Eligibility: Age 55 with at least 10 years of creditable service and no longer a police officer.
+Eligibility: Age 55 with at least 10 years of creditable service and no longer a firefighter.

 Benefit: 2.5% of final average salary for each year of service is payable at retirement (not to exceed 75% of final average salary).
 "Final average salary" is determined by dividing the highest total salary over 96 consecutive months of service in the last 120 months of service by the total number of months of service in the period.
-Annual salary for this purpose will not exceed \$106,800, indexed by the lesser of 3% or 1⁄2 of the CPI-U for the 12 months ending with the September preceding each November 1.
+Annual salary for this purpose will not exceed \$106,800, indexed by the lesser of 3% or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1.
 The salary cap will not decrease.

-Annual Increase in Benefit: The initial increase date will be the January 1st following the later of the attainment of age 60, or the first anniversary of the date of retirement.
-Subsequent increases will occur on each subsequent January 1st.
-The first increase and subsequent increases will be the lesser of 3% of the original benefit or 1⁄2 of the CPI-U for the 12 months ending with the September preceding each November 1, applied to the original benefit.
+Annual Increase in Benefit: The initial increase date will be the January 1^{st} following the attainment of age 60, or the first anniversary of the date of retirement.
+Subsequent increases will occur on each subsequent January 1^{st} .
+The first increase and subsequent increases will be the lesser of 3% of the original benefit or $\frac{1}{2}$ of the CPI-U for the 12 months ending with the September preceding each November 1, applied to the original pension amount.